Starburst (Trino) Integration

 This integration uses an

-immuta-trino plugin to create policy-enforced view definitions that users access
+immuta-trino plugin to create policy-enforced view definitions that users access through an

 immuta catalog.
 (Note that even though the plugin is named

-immuta-trino it works and comes
+immuta-trino it works and comes pre-installed with

-these data sources are dynamically generated as views in the
+are dynamically generated as views in the

 immuta catalog on the Starburst (Trino) node.
-Then,
+Then, users subscribed to

-users subscribed to those data sources in Immuta query the corresponding protected views in Starburst (Trino).
+those data sources in Immuta query the corresponding protected views in Starburst (Trino).

 Changes to policies, user attributes, or data sources registered in Immuta trigger webhooks that keep these views up-to-date, empowering users to query policy-enforced data.